xcore/sw_audio_effects/doc_quickstart/quickstart_reverb_long.rst

 #.
 Locate the ``'Long-Reverb sliceKIT Audio Demo'`` item in the xSOFTip pane on the bottom left of the window,
    and drag it into the Project Explorer window in the xTIMEcomposer.
 #.
-Click on the app_sliceKIT_long_reverb item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the app_slicekit_long_reverb item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.

 Run the Application
 +++++++++++++++++++